 To open a record in a new window while Preview Pane is turned on, select the record and click ‘View’ on the top bar.
 (Note: If ‘Edit Cells In Table‘ is also turned on, you must select the checkbox to get this option, since clicking on the record wont select it.)

 Edit Cells In Table will allow you to edit record fields directly from the view.
-Of course, you can only edit fields that are displayed in the view.
+Obviously, only fields that you choose to display in the view can be edited this way.
 To edit fields that are not displayed in the view you will still need to open the record.

 |Select this icon to open the record when using Edit Cells In Table.
 (If Preview Pane is also turned on, this will open the record in the preview pane.)|